-UPAC manages 10,000 square meters of commercial space at the airport, in addition to the provision of maintenance and facilities management services.
+UPAC manages 10,000 square meters of commercial space at Kuwait International Airport - Terminal 1, in addition to the provision of maintenance and facilities management services.
 The 24/7 operation includes the management of over 200 retail units covering restaurants, telecom operators, banks, car rental companies amongst others.
 Under its management are two check-in zones with a total of 64 counters, as well as a multi-story parking facility accommodating 1,500 vehicles in the short-term car park and 700 vehicles in the long-term car park.